franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ### Error codes specific for file storages with SSO configuration

 Some file storages can be configured to use SSO login methods.
-There are a couple of checks run explicitly for this kind of setup.
-The following table contains the error codes of those checks.
+There are a few checks run specifically for this type of setup.
+The following table lists the error codes related to those checks.

 | Error code                        | Error description                                          | Possible reasons                                                                                                                                                                                                      | Next steps and solutions                                                                                                     |
 |-----------------------------------|------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|